Board of directors

 Ron Poole-Dayan, board member / executive director

-Ron is the executive director and founding board member of Men Having Babies.
+Ron is the executive director and founder of Men Having Babies.
 He has over 20 years of experience in marketing and business strategy development both in the USA and internationally.
 Ron earned his Masters degree in political economy and comparative politics from Columbia University, and his bachelor’s degree in business administration from the Hebrew University of Jerusalem.
 Ron is married to Greg Poole-Dayan, the COO of the Wartburg, a leading provider of senior healthcare and residential services in NY.
-The couple met in 1994, and are among of the first same-sex couples in the nation to father children through gestational surrogacy.
+The couple met in 1994, and are among the first same-sex couples in the nation to father children through gestational surrogacy.
 The twins, born in 2001, were conceived with the use of eggs donated by Greg's sister, and carried by a gestational carrier.
 Ron has been the MHB program coordinator since 2005, and was appointed as the Executive Director of Men Having Babies upon its incorporation in July 2012.

-Asaf Rosenheim, board member
+Asaf Rosenheim, board member / treasurer

 Asaf Rosenheim serves as the head of Business Development for family owned real estate practice, Profimex in Israel.
 Prior to joining Profimex he was a VP at Ares and served in the Israeli Army as a Medic Staff Sergeant.
 He graduated summa cum laude from Rutgers University with a BS in Business and Finance and received an MBA from the University of Pennsylvania's Wharton School.
 Asaf is married to Eric Patton and together they are parents to boy and girl twins born at the beginning of 2012 with the help of a surrogate who became a close friend.
 In the past, Asaf served at the Head of ‘Rutgers Newark Gay and Lesbian Alliance’, fostered and rehabilitated three rescue pit-bulls for ‘Earth Angels,’ a Bronx based non-profit canine rescue and taught yoga community classes.
-After speaking at Men Having Babies' workshop and facilitating the formulation of The Gay Parenting Assistance Program and the 2013 New York annual seminar he joined the board in May 2013.
+After speaking at Men Having Babies' workshop and facilitating in the formulation of The Gay Parenting Assistance Program and the 2013 New York annual seminar he joined the board in May 2013.
 Asaf is passionate about providing information and support to perspective parents on their journey to what he and his husband Eric see as the greatest gift that they have ever gotten, becoming parents.

-Sherman L. Taylor II, board member
+Sherman L. Taylor II, Chairman of the board

 Katelyn C. Jakobsen, LICSW, Social Worker